From south to north, I spent two whole months traveling in Pakistan. I arrived in Karachi by plane and left the country overland through China.

 Backpacker Hostel – Lahore Backpackers – This is the meeting point for all the independent travelers in Pakistan and the only real backpacker hostel.
 The manager is a super helpful guy who can arrange anything for you, like attending the Thursday night Sufi dancing or just get into a crazy party anywhere.

-Mid-range Hotel – Rose Palace Hotel – If you are looking for a mid-range option, this hotel was recommended by a female traveler, who said it has gorgeous furnishing and tolerable overall quality.
+A bit nicer – Rose Palace Hotel – If you are looking for a nicer option, this hotel was recommended by a female traveler, who said it has gorgeous furnishing and tolerable overall quality.

 Day 3, 4 – Islamabad